 Data valuation measures the change in model performance induced by including or excluding each training example.
-Most existing methods estimate this effect under the training distribution~\cite{shapley1953value, roth1988shapley, ghorbani2019data,alvarez2020geometric}.
+Most existing methods estimate this effect under the training distribution~\cite{shapley1953value, roth1988shapley, ghorbani2019data}.
 However, validation and OOD distributions often diverge, so values inferred from validation-based performance changes do not hold under OOD.
 This gap in distributional alignment makes OOD-robust data valuation necessary.
 However, existing shift-aware methods are computationally prohibitive~\cite{lin2024distributionally}, limiting their practicality in data marketplaces that require reliable metrics computed without OOD data~\cite{sim2022data, tian2022private}.

-We address this gap with \emph{Eigen-Value} (EV), a data valuation framework that targets robustness under domain shift.
-First, EV establishes a connection between domain discrepancy and the Hessian of the loss function under distribution shift.
-This relies on the observation that, in logistic regression, the Hessian approximates the data covariance~\cite{le1991eigenvalues, lin2007trust, hazan2014logistic}.
-Building on this observation, EV introduces a novel formulation that relates domain discrepancy to the eigenvalues of the covariance structure, as shown in Figure~\ref{fig:overall_process}.
-Second, to address the computational burden of repeated eigendecomposition, EV employs perturbation theory~\cite{kato2013perturbation}, which approximates the effect of removing a single data point without requiring a new decomposition.
-Lastly, EV augments existing ID loss-based data valuation methods with a marginal value for the domain discrepancy term that reflects the induced eigenvalue shifts.
-Importantly, EV operates solely on ID data, requiring no OOD samples for training or validation.
-It estimates the potential impact of domain shifts by quantifying how each data point perturbs the largest and smallest eigenvalues in the ID setting.
-In experiments across diverse datasets, augmenting baselines with EV improves OOD performance over the baselines alone, while maintaining efficiency and stability.
+We address this gap with \emph{Eigen-Value} (EV), a data valuation framework for robustness under domain shift.
+EV connects domain discrepancy to the Hessian of the loss function, where in logistic regression the Hessian approximates data covariance~\cite{le1991eigenvalues, lin2007trust, hazan2014logistic}.
+Based on this, EV formulates domain discrepancy via eigenvalues of the covariance structure (Figure~\ref{fig:overall_process}).
+To reduce the cost of repeated eigendecomposition, it applies perturbation theory~\cite{kato2013perturbation} to approximate single-removal efficiently.
+EV extends ID loss–based valuation methods by incorporating a marginal value for eigenvalue shifts induced by domain discrepancy.
+Using ID data, EV estimates OOD robustness by quantifying how each sample perturbs the largest and smallest eigenvalues.
+Experiments show that augmenting baselines with EV improves OOD performance while maintaining efficiency.